216 Letter from Fraser to Anthony

-I am sending a copy of this letter to our colleagues the Minister for Industry and Commerce and the Minister for Primary Industry.
+I am copying this letter to our colleagues the Ministers for Primary Industry and Industry and Commerce.